Kilimanjaro Northern Circuit Route

 Our Northern Circuit Kilimanjaro Experts

-Castro has been the Director of AA Tanzania for over ten years now and is well known and respected in Moshi.
+Castro has been the Director of AA Tanzania for twenty years now and is well known and respected in Moshi.
 From Zulu descent, his infectious laugh and calm manner has been a big help to many hundreds of our clients over the years.
 He also understands the company ethos of looking after the staff well and is a popular employer in the town.
 With our support he is able to pay excellent salaries, provide training in first aid and altitude, and ensure that everyone is happy in their...

 Additional North Circuit Route Map